grafana/k6-docs/src/data/markdown/translated-guides/en/07 Testing Guides/02 Automated performance testing.md

 These environments are available to test upcoming releases, with each organization using them differently as part of their unique release process.

 As a general rule on pre-release environments, we should run our larger tests with quality gates, Pass/Fail criteria that validate SLOs or reliability goals.
-In k6, you can use [Thresholds](/using-k6/thresholds/) in `options` as follows:
+In k6, you can do that by using [Thresholds](/using-k6/thresholds/) in `options` as follows:

 ```javascript
 export const options = {